Innovation Coach

 • Bachelor's degree

-• At least one example of extraordinary accomplishment in a highly competitive, internationally recognized field (examples: medals from national or international competitions, distinguished performance at a top-tier university, selection by a highly exclusive firm or fellowship, training at an elite performing arts institution, or founding and growing a successful enterprise)
+• Demonstrated exceptional achievement in at least one highly selective, internationally recognized field (examples include: medals from national or international competitions, honors-level completion from a top-tier university, employment at a highly selective organization or fellowship, training at an elite performing arts institution, or successful founding and growth of an entrepreneurial venture)

-• Minimum 3 years of experience in student coaching, youth mentorship, athletic coaching, or leadership positions where you demonstrably improved others' performance
+• Minimum of 3 years' experience in student coaching, youth mentorship, athletic coaching, or leadership capacities where you demonstrably elevated others' performance

-• Availability to work on-site at an Alpha campus in New York City, NY; Orange County (Lake Forest), CA; San Francisco, CA; or Santa Barbara, CA
+• Available to work on-site at an Alpha campus in New York City, NY; San Francisco, CA; or Santa Barbara, CA (relocation assistance available)

 • Authorization to work legally in the United States